-Outerwear and pullovers worn in the classroom or school buildings must be solid navy, red, white, or grey.
-Any outerwear with a CA logo must be purchased through the CA Booster Club.
+Outerwear and pullovers worn in the classroom or school buildings must be solid navy or purchased ONLY through the Booster Club or CA athletic group that your child participates in.
+Outerwear purchased outside of the Booster Club or CA athletic group can only be worn on designated Rebels for a Cause days or casual Friday.
 CA uniform guidelines must be maintained for all clothing worn under outerwear or pullovers.